SamGree/Table-Tennis/README.md

 ## Credit
 - content
    - The header I bring idea from love running project.
-   - Navigation bar such as (home,contact us and Gallery) look at la-lucha project I bring some idea from there.
-   - I used slack when I'm Really stuck like Challenge Assist or other student like ex: vernell quite helpful
+   - I used slack when I'm Really stuck like Challenge Assist.
 - Media

    - The text in main page I use google search from the free website .